Waitin’ on Tom!

 Forty-eight of the 78 participating WMAs require a youth spring turkey quota permit, and if the adult supervisor is going to attempt to call in a bird on any of the 78 WMAs, he or she also will need a management area permit in addition to a hunting license and turkey permit.

 But, keep in mind that adults are not allowed to do the shooting – only the kids may harvest a bird.

-For safety reasons, the FWC passed another rule last season that limits the methods of take allowed during spring turkey hunts on WMAs.
-The rule restricts firearms to shotguns and muzzleloading shotguns only, using shot no larger than No. 2.
+For safety reasons, during spring turkey hunts on WMAs, the only firearms that can be used are shotguns and muzzleloading shotguns, using shot no larger than No. 2.
 All legal bows and crossbows can also be used, but all rifles, pistols, buckshot and slugs are prohibited during spring turkey hunts on WMAs.

 This rule does not apply, however, to private property, where any legal rifle, shotgun, muzzleloader, crossbow, bow or pistol can be used to take turkeys.

 The Osceola lives only on the Florida peninsula and nowhere else in the world, making it extremely popular with out-of-state hunters.
-They’re similar to the eastern subspecies (found in the Panhandle) but tend to be a bit smaller and typically are darker with less white barring on the primary flight feathers of their wings.
+It is similar to the eastern subspecies (found in the Panhandle) but tends to be a bit smaller and typically darker with less white barring on the wings’ primary flight feathers.

-The National Wild Turkey Federation and the FWC recognize any wild turkey harvested within or south of the counties of Dixie, Gilchrist, Alachua, Union, Bradford, Clay and Duval to be the Osceola subspecies.
+The NWTF and the FWC recognize any wild turkey harvested within or south of the counties of Dixie, Gilchrist, Alachua, Union, Bradford, Clay and Duval to be the Osceola subspecies.
 Eastern turkeys and hybrids are found north and west of these counties into the Panhandle.